tahir9082/DevSocHackathon2025/README.md

-# DevSocHackathon2025
+# Reco
-2025 devsoc hackathon submission
+2025 DevSoc Flagship Hackathon
 By; Tahir, Mahir, Alfis, David

-# Project Reco
+## "Your WAM is in safe hands."
 ## 🏹: 1.
 Motivation

 Picking courses at UNSW can sometimes be challenging, especially as a first year student without a general idea of what you'd like to pursue as a career.